-COMOX VALLEY 2020 SYMPOSIUM ON WATER STEWARDSHIP IN A CHANGING CLIMATE (April 23-24, 2020): An inter-regional perspective on why the Comox Valley on Vancouver Island is viewed as an incubator region in British Columbia for collaboration precedents (Announcement #1in November 2019 for the Comox Valley 2020 Symposium – which was postponed and then reimagined due to COVID 19 pandemic)
+THIRD ANNUAL SYMPOSIUM ON WATER STEWARDSHIP IN A CHANGING CLIMATE: An inter-regional perspective on why the Comox Valley on Vancouver Island is viewed as an incubator region in British Columbia for collaboration precedents (Announcement #1in November 2019 for the Comox Valley 2020 Symposium – which was postponed and then reimagined due to COVID 19 pandemic)

 Note to Reader:

 Have you heard about the Vancouver Island Symposia Series on Water Stewardship in a Changing Climate?
 The unifying theme is the power of local government collaboration with the stewardship sector.
 The Symposia Series is a building blocks process: Nanaimo in 2018; Parksville in 2019; and next, the Comox Valley in 2020.
 Each event builds on the last and points the way to the next.